pmean/build-website/text/06/InformationSource.md

 **Confirmation bias**

-There\'s a closely related concept called confirmation bias, which is the tendency to selectively remember evidence that supports your hypothesis, but to ignore or forget or disregard evidence that refutes your hypothesis.
+There's a closely related concept called confirmation bias, which is the tendency to selectively remember evidence that supports your hypothesis, but to ignore or forget or disregard evidence that refutes your hypothesis.